 Infographics are especially useful for telling a story that emphasizes cause-and-effect relationships.
 While statistics and numbers can quickly overwhelm an audience, presenting them in an infographic makes data more user-friendly, and positions you as an expert in your field.
 Don’t forget to cite your data sources with relevant links.

 Here are the top tools and apps for making infographics–we’ll start with a load of free infographic makers, then include some paid options at the end if you want to explore something with more control.
 Some options here are even suitable for non-designers, as templates and other features make them easy to use.

 Together with a photo editor and collage maker, BeFunky includes an infographic maker.
 Select a template, customize your theme with images and icons, and personalize the infographic by adjusting the text, colors, and layout, then just save and export.

 Visme promises to help you ‘speak visually’.
-You can also use it to build presentations, but it’s especially geared towards creating engaging infographics.
+You can use it to create infographics, but it’s also geared towards creating engaging presentations.
 This free tool includes over 100 free fonts, millions of free images and thousands of quality icons, and there are options to include video and audio (including the ability to record a voiceover directly in the editor which is handy).
 You can also animate your content to make things clearer.